claudioaltamura/claudioaltamura/README.md

 ## 👋 Hi there!

-I'm a Software Architect and Developer (all things about #java and more) from Hamburg (Germany).
+I'm a Software Architect and Developer (all things about #api #backend #cloud with java and more) from Hamburg (Germany).

 You can contact me at: